Pan-Seared Filet Mignon (Tenderloin Steak)

 Note

-Watch out when you drop the filet mignon into the extremely hot pan, it’s going to sizzle like crazy.
 Make sure you’re using an oil with a high smoke point.
-Refined avocado oil is a great choice since its smoke point is just over 500°F (260°C).
-Just watch out at the store, refined avocado oil is often right next to it, and that stuff starts to smoke around 350–375°F (176–190°C), which isn’t suitable for this recipe.
-Please double-check the label to be sure.
-I’ve also included a table below with other high-smoke-point oils that are great for pan-searing.
+Refined avocado oil is one of the best options; its smoke point is just over 500°F (260°C).
+But be careful when buying it; unrefined avocado oil is often right next to it on the shelf, and that one has a smoke point of 350–375°F (176–190°C), which won’t work for this recipe.
+Always double-check the label to make sure you’re getting the refined kind.

 Type of FatSmoke Point ºFSmoke Point ºC